 Have you ever had a big dream that gives you nightmares?
 Ironic a dream that gives you nightmares don’t you think?
 A dream that terrifies you as much as it excites you.

 It’s a contradiction that’s hard to resolve.
-Go through with it, and you spend a lot of time being scared and doubtful, but also knowing that at the end the rewards are not even something you could probably begin to imagine.
+Go through with it, and you spend a lot of time being scared and doubtful, but also knowing that at the end the rewards are not something you could begin to imagine.

 Or I could fail!
 That’s an option too.

-So what’s the big dream?
+So what’s with this dream?

 I want to walk the Camino de Santiago.
 All 800 km from St Jean Pied-de-Port in France to Santiago de Compostela in Spain.
 An 800 km walk across Northern Spain!!